What is Polychromatic?

 Can I create my own profiles?

-Not yet, but Polychromatic will add profile (“presets”) functionality in a future update.
+Not yet, but Polychromatic will add profile (“presets”) functionality in the upcoming v1.0.0 update.

 Confusingly, the current version